The Bank of England’s Disappeared Body Parts:

 Moreover, in order to understand the way sequences are formed, we need to look at the morphology of this urban block.
 The Bank of England seems to have a strange similarity to Piranesi’s Campus Martius - a masterplan showing an imaginary reconstruction at the centre of Rome where strongly figural shapes, the thickness of their walls, poches and other various circular spaces serve as hinges to allow one chunk of program to realign and disengage from another.
 Looking at these two in comparison, the parallels are clear.
 The hinges become the knots between the different parts of the building and signify importance of space and change of use.
 Soane creates bizarre distortions through the poche in order to solve technical and spatial problems but also ramp up the emotional value of the architecture.
 Soane’s reinvention of the void helps to create series of self contained primary spaces that route their way through the infinite swelling and contracting corridors to form a carefully curated succession of fanciful events.
 In that sense, as one entered the bank, they would immediately know that they were no longer on public ground, because it was also due to the very contrasts, the changes of dimensions of rooms, distances between walls, sudden grips, and anticipated loosenings, that people were dragged into or out of individual spaces which in their characteristics suggested certain behavioural patterns.

-essential qualities about their morphology and complicated spatial infrastructure often muted by the overlapping relations of the plan and dense clusters.
+The aim of this study is to analyse, dissect and follow the logic of these dynamic sequences through the method of deconstruction.
+Separating the building into series of autonomous fragments aims to reveal essential qualities about their morphology and complicated spatial infrastructure often muted by the overlapping relations of the plan and dense clusters.
 The absence of adjacent context in the deconstructed plan fragments emphasises the self-sufficiency of the clusters containing primary spaces and surrounding circulation while highlighting what we can observe, that the ‘individual additions of the building often have their own logic, symmetries, and expressions’ (Bouse, 2013, 20).
 The 2D line drawings intend to provide a fragmentary experience “that can be best described as a juxtaposition of random conflicts, whimsical inclusions, systematic exclusions, multiple overlays, endless alterations, recurrent uncertainties and half-forgotten stories” (Ibid, 2013, 20).
 The voids trace a rhythmical flow of movement, the morphology of which reveals important information about use.
 Narrow long corridors stretched between courtyards aim to slow down and provide surveillance.
 Short and spacious transitions dramatically open up to the visitor and embracing the volume with light and grandeur.
 These intricate circulation differences are revealed best through their morphological identity and geometrical arrangement in relation to primary spaces.

 The Frankenstein Experiment